Sefiraat/Netheopoiesis/README.md

 ## Credits

-Big thank goes to GentlemanCheesy#2225 who made all the heads used in this addon.
+Big thank goes to GentlemanCheesy#2225 who made both the Viney and Spiney texture sets used for some plants within this addon.
 He made them in a very short time frame and, for those who may not know, each color and each shade as they grow had to be their own texture!
-Even the heads made by me in this addon used his as a base so massive kudos to him :)
+Even the Spawning heads made by me in this addon used his as a base so massive kudos to him :)